rapidsai/deployment/source/cloud/azure/azureml.md

 ### Provision RAPIDS setup script

-Navigate to the **Applications** section and choose "Provision with a startup script" to install RAPIDS and dependencies.
+Navigate to the **Applications** section.
+Choose "Provision with a creation script" to install RAPIDS and dependencies.

 Put the following in a local file called `rapids-azure-startup.sh`: